Big question: What is the hardest rule to officiate?

 Hockey is a remarkably fast-moving game -- and it's only getting quicker.
 Officiating that game in real time is no easy task.

-"The refs are doing as good of a job as they possibly can," Senators defenseman Erik Karlsson says.
+"The refs are doing as good of a job as they possibly can," Ottawa Senators defenseman Erik Karlsson says.
 "I don't think I could ref or do as good as job as they are, and I don't think we give them enough credit for how difficult it is to make those decisions with the speed we're going."

 It still seems like some rules are more difficult to regulate than others.
 In the NFL, the catch rule has been a cause for debate for the past three years, as many players argue that rulings on the act of possession are both subjective and wildly inconsistent.